je-so/iqueue/README.md

 This version is inspired by http://moodycamel.com/blog/2014/detailed-design-of-a-lock-free-queue. iqueue_t uses a ring buffer to store its messages.
 Its size is always a power of two.

 For every read or write a counter readpos/writepos is incremented atomically so that no two threads read from or write to the same position.
-If a thread has read or written its msg into the buffer a the number of free or used items are incremented by one.
+If a thread has read or written its msg into the buffer the number of free or used items is incremented by one.
 The number of free/used items are used to determine if a read or write is possible.

 There is a possible race.
-A thread increments readpos/writepos and gets preempted before it could read or write the msg into the buffer.
+A thread increments readpos/writepos and gets preempted before it could read from or write the msg into the buffer.
 Another thread reads or writes and increments the number of free/used items.
-Then another thread tries to write to the not read message or read the not written message.
+Then another thread tries to overwrite to the not read message or read the not written message.

 To prevent this race a reading thread waits until the message slot in buffer is not **null** and sets the slot to **null** after reading atomically.
 A writer waits until the slot becomes null and the writes the message atomically.